FAQ

 - 15

-Little Trees Foundation was created in loving memory of those affected by gun violence, especially Lequan Head, who was tragically taken from us on January 3, 2024, at the age of 19.
-Lequan's legacy of love, compassion, and resilience inspires our work and the lives we touch.
-We carry his spirit forward with purpose, honoring his memory in everything we do.
+Little Trees Foundation was born out of love and remembrance for those impacted by gun violence, especially Lequan Head, who tragically passed on January 3, 2024, at just 19 years old.
+His legacy of love, compassion, and resilience fuels our mission and inspires every step we take.

 - 16